 Safety is the top priority: High above the ground in Munich Airport's 78-meter tower, air traffic controllers and ramp controllers guide up to 90 aircraft from the ground to the sky and back every hour, while a weather observer keeps track of winds and visibility.
 An examination of careers "at the top".

 Pre-Conditioned Air (PCA) systems provide the aircraft cabin with conditioned air at the park position.
 As a result, the parked aircraft no longer needs to run their auxiliary turbine for air conditioning.
 The PCA systems are significantly quieter during operation and reduce kerosene consumption and related CO2 emissions.

 The construction of an airport inevitably leads to interventions in the ecosystem of a region.
 Yet, Munich Airport is committed minimizing such impact.
 To this end it has created a department to handle ecological issues such as aircraft noise, air management, energy supply or waste and water management.
 Munich Airport has set itself the goal of achieving its growth targets on a carbon-neutral basis by 2020 compared to the baseline year 2005.

-Approximately 50 distinctive restaurants and bars at Munich Airport offer a variety of food and drinks that range from quick and inexpensive to gourmet establishments where the excellent food and lovely décor make one want to linger.
-The choice of restaurants at Munich Airport is as international as its passengers.
-Fine Italian restaurants, deluxe Asian cuisine, fast food and traditional Bavarian cuisine – the choices are many.
+Numerous distinctive restaurants and bars at Munich Airport offer a variety of food and drinks that range from quick and inexpensive to gourmet establishments where the excellent food and lovely décor make one want to linger.
+The choice of restaurants is as international as the airport’s passengers.